 Additionally, it's worth noting that this product does not list either by-products nor bulk-adding fillers within its top ingredients.
 By-products are considered inferior, lesser quality ingredients.
 Common fillers typically used to add bulk to the product are not required in your cat's diet.
 Together, their combined absence may be indicative of a higher quality product.

-Allergen alert: This product contains fresh angus beef meat, fresh beef liver, fresh beef tripe, dehydrated beef, beef fat, fresh beef kidney, fresh beef heart, dehydrated beef cartilage, beef liver (freeze-dried), beef tripe (freeze-dried), fresh or raw romney lamb meat, dehydrated lamb, fresh lamb liver, lamb tripe, lamb liver (freeze-dried), fresh whole pilchard, dehydrated whole herring, dehydrated whole sardine, dehydrated alaskan cod, herring oil and fresh whole eggs which may be problematic for cats who suffer from beef, lamb, seafood or eggs food allergies.
+Allergen alert: This product contains fresh angus beef meat, fresh beef liver, fresh beef tripe, dehydrated beef, beef fat, fresh beef kidney, fresh beef heart, dehydrated beef cartilage, beef liver, beef tripe, fresh or raw romney lamb meat, dehydrated lamb, fresh lamb liver, lamb tripe, lamb liver, fresh whole pilchard, dehydrated whole herring, dehydrated whole sardine, dehydrated alaskan cod, herring oil and fresh whole eggs which may be problematic for cats who suffer from beef, lamb, seafood or eggs food allergies.

 Compared to the other 3126 cat foods in our database, Orijen Regional Red (Canada) has: